GIScience/gis-training-resource-center/content/Module_5/en_qgis_spatial_tools_ex1.md

 :::{figure} /fig/en_ex2_select_by_location.PNG
 ---
-width: 70%
+width: 100%
 name: select_by_location
 ---
-Screenshot of the select by location tool
+Screenshot of the select by location tool.
 :::

 4. Investigate the flood risk in Saint Louis.
 Following the successful selection of all health sites in the Saint Louis region in the previous step, proceed to load the flood extent layer of Saint Louis into QGIS: